GazPrash/TinyAPI/readme.md

 ```

-4. **Compile and run!**:
+4. **Build and run!**:

-- Make sure you have a C++ compiler and CMAKE (minimum ver 3.2) is installed.
+- Make sure you have a C++ compiler and `CMAKE` (minimum version 3.2) is installed.
-  - 4.1 Create a build directory and run the cmake command, followed by the make command to finalize the build.
+  - 4.1 Create a build directory and run the `cmake` command, followed by the make command to finalize the build.

 ```bash
 mkdir -p build